Goths: The Gothic War of 376–382

 Mistreated by corrupt local Roman officials, the Gothic refugees were soon experiencing a famine; some are recorded as having been forced to sell their children to Roman slave traders in return for rotten dog meat.
 Enraged by this treachery, Fritigern unleashed a widescale rebellion in Thrace, in which he was joined not only by Gothic refugees and slaves, but also by disgruntled Roman workers and peasants, and Gothic deserters from the Roman Army.
 The ensuing conflict, known as the Gothic War, lasted for several years.
 Meanwhile, a group of Greuthungi, led by the chieftains Alatheus and Saphrax, who were co-regents with Vithericus, son and heir of the Greuthungi king Vithimiris, crossed the Danube without Roman permission.
 The Gothic War culminated in the Battle of Adrianople in 378, in which the Romans were badly defeated and Valens was killed.

 Following the decisive Gothic victory at Adrianople, Julius, the magister militum of the Eastern Roman Empire, organized a wholesale massacre of Goths in Asia Minor, Syria and other parts of the Roman East.
 Fearing rebellion, Julian lured the Goths into the confines of urban streets from which they could not escape and massacred soldiers and civilians alike.
 As word spread, the Goths rioted throughout the region, and large numbers were killed.
 Survivors may have settled in Phrygia.

 With the rise of Theodosius I in 379, the Romans launched a renewed offensive to subdue Fritigern and his followers.
 Around the same time, Athanaric arrived in Constantinople, having fled Caucaland through the scheming of Fritigern.
 Athanaric received a warm reception by Theodosius, praised the Roman Emperor in return, and was honoured with a magnificent funeral by the emperor following his death shortly after his arrival.
 In 382, Theodosius decided to enter peace negotiations with the Thervingi, which were concluded on 3 October 382.
 The Thervingi were subsequently made foederati of the Romans in Thrace and obliged to provide troops to the Roman army.

 Later division and spread of the Goths

 In the aftermath of the Hunnic onslaught, two major groups of the Goths would eventually emerge, the Visigoths and Ostrogoths.
 Visigoths means the "Goths of the west", while Ostrogoths means "Goths of the east".
 The Visigoths, led by the Balti dynasty, claimed descent from the Thervingi and lived as foederati inside Roman territory, while the Ostrogoths, led by the Amali dynasty, claimed descent from the Greuthungi and were subjects of the Huns.
 Procopius interpreted the name Visigoth as "western Goths" and the name Ostrogoth as "eastern Goth", reflecting the geographic distribution of the Gothic realms at that time.
 A people closely related to the Goths, the Gepids, were also living under Hunnic domination.
-A smaller group of Goths were the Crimean Goths, who remained in Crimea and maintained their Gothic identity well into the Middle Ages.
+A smaller group of Goths were the Crimean Goths, who remained in Crimea and maintained their Gothic identity well into the 18th century.

+In his biography of the West Saxon monarch Alfred the Great, the Welsh historian Asser states that Alfred's mother Osburh was of partial Goth ancestry through her father Oslac.